Platopedia/platopedia.github.io/events/esthellbday.md

     <section class="eb-final" aria-labelledby="final-title">
         <h2 id="final-title">Happy Birthday, Esthell</h2>
         <p>May 13 is your day.
-Arcade is showing up with love, prizes, and the cleanest gold and emerald energy.</p>
+Arcade is showing up with love, prizes, and clean gold and emerald energy.</p>
     </section>
 </div>